gavin-ho1/canvas-gpa-calculator/README.md

 3. Enable dev mode, then select the button labeled "Load unpacked"
 4. Select the unzipped file directory and then run in any `instructure.com` subdomain, must be the grades section of an individual course
    - For example: `school.instructure.com/courses/1334/grades`
-5. To view GPA, go to your canvas hompage/dashboard (`school.instructure.com`) to see your calculated GPA.
+5. To view GPA, go to your Canvas hompage/dashboard (`school.instructure.com`) to see your calculated GPA.

 ##